jerry81/codeingame/G04-code-royale/strategy.md

 1.  move queen to next closest open or enemy site
-  - get queen location and store it
+  - get queen location and store it - done
+  - get distances of queen from each open site and sort them - done
 2.